What we know about monkeypox as rare virus spreads

 How many cases have been detected in the UK?

-Interestingly, only one of the newly infected individuals in the UK is known to have travelled to a country where monkeypox is endemic, Nigeria, according to the UKHSA.
+Interestingly, very few of the newly infected individuals in the UK are known to have travelled to a country where monkeypox is endemic, Nigeria, according to the UKHSA.

 A man taken ill in Massachusetts had also recently spent time in that same country, as had the two people diagnosed in Texas and Maryland last year and the travellers who brought the first cases to the UK in 2018.